uhop/nano-bench/README.md

 * `nano-watch` &mdash; provides statistics in a streaming mode continuously running your code, watching memory usage and updating the output.
-* `nano-bench` &mdash; runs benchmark tests on your code, calculating statistics, calculating statistical significance and presenting them in a table.
+* `nano-bench` &mdash; runs benchmark tests on your code, calculating statistics and statistical significance, and presenting them in a tabular format.

 The utilities are mostly used to measure performance of your code and compare it with other variants.
 It is geared toward benchmarking and performance tuning of a small fast snippets of code, e.g.,